Caloaks/ios-swift-chat-app/README.md

    To Run to sample App you have to do the following changes by Adding **ApiKey** and **AppId**

-   - Open the Project in Xcode.
+   - Open the Project in Android Mode in Android Studio

    - Go to Under CometChatPulse-swift-sampleApp -->  CCConstants.swift